 Do you have multiple missing teeth in a row?
 Maybe you have whole arches of missing teeth.
-Dr. Keith Boenning and Dr. Nathan Dancykier offer dentures in Towson, MD for patients with missing teeth.
+Dr. Keith Boenning and Dr. Nathan Dancykier offer dentures in Towson, MD, for patients with missing teeth.
 Full and partial dentures are dental restorations that are used to replace lost or missing teeth with natural-looking prosthetics.
 Dentures can be removable or secured by implants.
-We often recommend implant-secured dentures, especially for patients who have a full arch of missing teeth.
+We often recommend implant-secured dentures, especially for patients with a full arch of missing teeth.
 Dental implants restore the bite function of patients who have missing teeth and feel like a natural restoration.

 Benefits of Receiving Dentures

-Replacing missing teeth is vital for your overall health, oral health, and your appearance.
+Replacing missing teeth is vital for your overall health, oral health, and appearance.
 You may notice a change in your face shape once you receive your dentures.
 Facial sagging is one of the aesthetic changes that can occur if you have missing teeth.
 Dentures can fill out your face and combat facial sagging and the development of deep facial wrinkles.

 Missing teeth will make it difficult to consume many types of food.
 Dentures will restore balance to your bite and make it easier to eat the foods you love.
 This includes many types of food that you need to remain healthy.
-Implant-secured dentures in particular are a longer-lasting restoration for patients with missing teeth.
+Implant-secured dentures, in particular, are a longer-lasting restoration for patients with missing teeth.